michaelandrefraniatte/michaelandrefraniatte/README.md

 • License: Not open source, not free of charge to use.

 • Notice: You are agree to contact, quote and pay author, and you respect the copyrights and the license of author.
 You may not distribute, reproduce or create derivative work from work of author.
-You pay to author 1 000 000 000 € for each of your infringement.
+Otherwise, you have to pay to author 1 000 000 000 € for each of your infringement.